musa-atlihan/CarND-German-Traffic-Sign-Classifier-Project/README.md

 | 8                     | Speed limit (120km/h)                         |

-When the softmax normalization is applied, as can be seen from the plot of softmax probabilities, model predicts the true class (no passing) 100% certainty.
+When the softmax normalization is applied, as can be seen from the plot of softmax probabilities, model predicts the true class (no passing) with 100% certainty.

 #### Top-5 probability for image 2 (Speed limit (60km/h))